 To explore part of the Rhine or Danube River, book a Christmas break to include a Christmas river cruise.
 Along each river, start the festive season in early December.
 You will sleep on a twinkling riverboat, surrounded by the aroma of warm gingerbread.

 During your river cruise, visit Christmas markets on the Rhine.
 Choose from Alsace, Strasbourg’s 400-year-old Christmas market, and magical Mainz.
 Mainz is home to one of Germany’s most important religious buildings – Mainz Cathedral – founded in 975 AD.
 On the Danube River, you’ll sail through Austria’s wonderful Wachau Valley.
 Then onwards to visit the Christmas markets of Vienna and Linz – the third biggest city in Austria.

 Free Spirit Travel insurance for river cruises

 Where will you go for a scenic European river cruise?
-Will you travel solo or take friends and family for an adventure on the water?
-Wherever you go and whoever is with you.
-Remember to take Free Spirit travel insurance, which includes Coronavirus Cover.
+Will you travel solo, travel with friends or family for an adventure on the water?
+Wherever you go, whoever is with you, or if you book a last minute waterway adventure – remember to take Free Spirit travel insurance, which includes Coronavirus Cover.